-“Mission 153, Grosseto Tower, line-up and wait, runway 03”.
+“Mix 153, Grosseto Tower, line up and wait runway 03”.

-The leading aircraft is clearly visible through the windshield 100 meters our 1 o’clock.
+We have rolled for some 900 meters and with the speed passing above 190 knots we rotate.
+Number one is clearly visible through the windshield 100 meters our 1 o’clock.

-As Truppo gets too out of the afterburner the aircraft reacts with an abrupt reduction of speed and the first thing I think is that we are experiencing an engine stall and that I will have to eject since noise is almost undetectable.
+We are still in full AB trailing the smoke getting out of the leader that has already reduced to Military thrust.
+As Andrea gets too out of the afterburner the aircraft reacts with an abrupt reduction of speed and the first thing I think is that we are experiencing an engine stall and I will have to eject since noise is almost undetectable.

 We join up with the other TF104 in a gentle left turn towards the town of Siena.

 Even if we are flying from only a couple of minutes, I can already notice that the flying attitude of the Starfighter is completely different from the other jets I’ve already flown: the “missile with a man in it” is much more stable (and consequently less maneuverable) and it is a perfect photographic platform.

 No turbulence, no vibrations, the aircraft seems to be running on the rail track.
 Furthermore, cockpit is not so small as advertised and I have enough space to take the pictures (even some self-protraits), to remove and load films in the camera, to watch the instruments and the nice Tuscany countryside.

 Flying at more than 420 knots we soon reach Siena that we overfly in a large left-hand turn towards the Tyrrhenian sea.

 It is the moment to become the “pilot in command” of this bird.
 “It’s yours” Andrea tells me.
 We are now in spread formation and after moving the camera to the left hand I put my right one on the stick.